manapaap/mawmluh_cave/README.md

 This file contains the main plotting functions that I use for the paper.
 The record stacks and maps in particular.

+### shared_funcs.py

+This file contains functions shared between files, most importantly being those to load data for a given script.

 All other files are deprecated and haven't been used for a while.
 I am retaining them here for completeness.